vasilzahariev/NG-App/README.md

 To run the application, follow these steps:
 1. Clone the repository to your machine
 2. Open the repository folder
-3. Once inside hold Shift while right clicking with the mouse
+3. Once inside hold Shift while right-clicking with the mouse
 4. Enter the app folder
 5. Choose "Open PowerShell / command window here"
 6. Type "yarn install", hit Enter and minimize the console
 7. Enter the restapi folder
-8. Once inside hold Shift while right clicking with the mouse
+8. Once inside hold Shift while right-clicking with the mouse
 9. Choose "Open PowerShell / command window here"
 10. Type "yarn install" and hit Enter
-11. Once it's ready type "yarn start" and hit Enter
+11. Once it's ready, type "yarn start" and hit Enter
 12. Maximize the other console window, type "yarn start" and hit Enter
 13. A window in your default browser should pop up (if it doesn't open a browser and type "localhost:3000" in the search bar)
 14. The application now should be up and running

-I've placed all the neccecery enviroment variables in the restapi (althogh I shouldn't).
+I've placed all the necessary environment variables in the restapi (although I shouldn't).

 ## Technology Stack